 As it neared its centennial, FVO continued to repair a wide variety of vessels.
 Machinists, welders, and carpenters kept historic and modern vessels operational.
 For the oldest boats, they relied on century-old machinery to fabricate replacement parts or make repairs.
 Nearly 100 years after its incorporation, the shareholders who owned the company included some who inherited stock passed down from the original owners.

 The marine ways that the Port built in 1914 were meant to facilitate the servicing of boats and, since 1917, private companies have used them in conjunction with their onshore facilities.
-In a recent study, the Port reported that "a large portion" of terminal tenants take advantage of the FVO yard's proximity to the moorage piers (Gellings, 4).
-While much has changed at Fishermen's Terminal over the past century, the core functions envisioned by the commissioners in 1914 remain intact in the twenty-first century.
-Because of the terminal facilities and businesses like FVO, it is easier for fishing-vessel owners to find moorage, service their boats, and store their equipment.
-It is one of the key reasons that Seattle remains the homeport for the North Pacific fishing fleet.
+While many of the core functions envisioned by the commissioners in 1914 remain intact at Fishermen’s Terminal in the twenty-first century, FVO is no longer in operation.
+The company filed for bankruptcy in the fall of 2019 and closed permanently in February 2022.
+Nearby boat repair and maintenance facilities remain, however.
+Because of the terminal facilities and those surrounding businesses, it has been easier for fishing-vessel owners to find moorage, service their boats, and store their equipment over the past century.
+It is one of the key reasons Seattle remains the homeport for the North Pacific fishing fleet.